chickenriceplatter/notes/JAVASCRIPT.md

         alert("Hi, " + name + "!");
     }

++ Anonymous functions are created in sequence of when the code is executed

 ###### Named function (creating)

     function isEven(number) {
         return number % 2 === 0;
     }

++ Named functions are created before any code is executed.